 Yes, you'll be competing for that promotion against your colleagues – and it's only natural that you won't get along with everyone – but that doesn't mean you shouldn't aim to be a team player.

 If you see a colleague suffering, offer to help!
-It's amazing just how much your kindness will turn to loyalty – something that will become invaluable in a competitive environment.
+It's incredible just how much your kindness will turn to loyalty – something that will become invaluable in a competitive environment.

 And when the envelope comes round, asking for a financial contribution to someone's leaving do, put in at least a fiver!
 You might think you can get away with slipping in a pound coin, but it won't go unnoticed.